 A complete description of the DRP is provided in Hoyer et al. (2020, A&A 635, A24).
 Here, we provide a general overview of the different steps of the data processing chain.
-It follows the regular stages in photometric data reduction but is adapted to CHEOPS specificities, which are which are run sequentially as the output of one step is used as an input for the following one.
-In addition to the reduced light curves and a set of relevant time series with parameters used in the reduction/correction of the data (such as flux contamination, background, smearing, etc), the pipeline issues a report which allows the user to get direct insights on how every steps of the data reduction went (see §0).
+It follows the regular stages in photometric data reduction but is adapted to CHEOPS specificities, which are curves and a set of relevant time series with parameters used in the reduction/correction of the data (such as flux contamination, background, smearing, etc), the pipeline issues a report which allows the user to get direct insights on how every steps of the data reduction went (see §3.2.4).
 The successive processing steps are described in the next sections.